Sayegh7/move_to_background/README.md

 # move_to_background

 Flutter plugin for sending android application to background.
+Note that currently only android is supported.

 ## Getting Started